aholzel/SA-dmarc/README.md

 # SA-dmarc
 ## Description
 Splunk app for visualization of ingested DMARC RUA mails.
-This app contains a couple of dashboards to visualize the DMARC RUA data after it has been processed by the TA-dmarc.
+This app contains a couple of dashboards to visualize the DMARC RUA data after it has been processed by the TA-dmarc (see https://github.com/aholzel/TA-dmarc).

 ## Installation
 The app needs to be installed on the Splunk Searchhead